 Amsterdam is flat, just above sea level, and thick with canals.
 Large portions of Amsterdam’s center are crisscrossed with a network of canals, bridges, and locks.

 The canals, varying in width, depth, and height from street to water level, once primarily used for commerce and trade (still are in limited capacities), are more commonly utilized by water taxis, boat tours, and a damp break for any (read many) falling inebriated tourists.

 The canals, along with typically tiny and haphazard European side streets, add a unique and charming aesthetic to this gorgeous old town but make traversing Amsterdam by foot a little confusing.

 If you have time, boat tours, hires, and taxis are the coolest way to see Amsterdam in all its splendor, particularly in spring, when she erupts with the blooms of Amsterdam tulips.

-Built on soft, marshy earth, there are hardly any skyscrapers breaking up Amsterdam’s skyline.
+Built on soft, marshy earth, hardly any skyscrapers are breaking up Amsterdam’s skyline.
 Amsterdam’s Rembrandt Tower, the city’s tallest building, is under 500ft tall.